TL;DR:

 Ad tech is quite a complex industry.
+In digital marketing, few metrics are as universally tracked or as quickly misread as click through rate.
 DSPs, SSPs, RTB – all of these sound like ancient Sumerians for someone who’s not into digital advertising.
 But some terms in advertising are true rockstars that even your granny knows about, and one of them is today’s subject – CTR.

 The click-through rate is the percentage of people who click on an ad out of the total number of people who see it.
 You probably already know that.
 This time, let’s dig a little deeper.
 We’ll analyze what a good CTR is, how CTR affects your campaign budget, and how it fluctuates with time.